RocketLuke/rocketluke.github.io/README.md

 <h1>Pokémon Raid Helper</h1>

-This web application was built to help determine which Pokémon one should for raids in Pokémon Scarlet & Violet.
+This web application was built to help determine which Pokémon one should use for raids in Pokémon Scarlet & Violet.

 <h2>How To Use</h2>